Be Verbs

 5. He isn't here. (is not = isn't)

-Point 6: Use is and is not for the pronoun it.
+Point 6: Use is and is not with the pronoun it.

 1. The weather is cold today.